thetylerloop/smith-election-results/README.md

 # smith-election-results

-Analysis of Smith County election results data.
+Analysis of Smith County voter file and election results.

 *Not all contents of these repo were validated for publication.* All results should be treated as experimental.